avojak/pihole-influxdb-monitor/README.md

 | `5.x`           | `1.x`                             |
 | `6.x`           | `2.x`                             |

+TODO: Document changes to fields as best as possible

 ## Configuration

 The application can be configured by providing either environment variables, or CLI options.